cloudfoundry/loggregator-release/README.md

 ## Streaming Application Logs

 Any user of CloudFoundry can experience Loggregator by using two simple interfaces for streaming application specific logs.
-These dno not require any special [User Account and Authentication(UAA)]() Scope.
+These dno not require any special [User Account and Authentication(UAA)](https://github.com/cloudfoundry/uaa) Scope.

 ### Using the CF CLI
-The fastest way to see your logs is by running the `cf logs` command.
-Check the [CloudFoundry docs]() for more details.
+The fastest way to see your logs is by running the `cf logs` command using the [CF CLI](https://github.com/cloudfoundry/cli).
+Check the [CloudFoundry CLI docs](http://cli.cloudfoundry.org/en-US/cf/logs.html) for more details.

 ### Forwarding to a Log Drain
 If you’d like to save all logs for an application in a third party or custom tool that expects the syslog format a log drain allows you to do so.
-Check the [CloudFoundry docs]() for more details.
+Check the [CloudFoundry docs](https://docs.cloudfoundry.org/devguide/services/log-management.html) for more details.

 ## Consuming the Firehose

 The firehose is an aggregated stream of all application logs and component metrics on the platform.
 This allows operators to ensure they capture all logs within a microservice architecture as well as monitor the health of their platform.

 ### User Account and Authentication Scope
 In order to consume the firehose you’ll need the `doppler.firehose` scope from UAA.
-For more details see this [Configuring the Firehose README]().
+For more details see this [Configuring the Firehose README](docs/configuring-firehose.md).

 ### Nozzle Development
 Once you have configured appropriate authentication scope you are ready to start developing a nozzle for the firehose.
-See our [Nozzle community page]() for more details about existing nozzles and how to get started.
+See our [Nozzle community page](docs/community-nozzles.md) for more details about existing nozzles and how to get started.

 ### Metrics

 Loggregator and other CloudFoundry components emit regular messages through the Firehose that monitor the health, throughput, and details of a component's operations.
-For more detials about Loggregator’s metrics see our [Loggregator Metrics README]().
+For more detials about Loggregator’s metrics see our [Loggregator Metrics README](docs/metric_descriptions.md).

 ## Emitting Logs and Metrics into Loggregator
 For components of Cloud Foundry or standalone BOSH deployments, Loggregator provides a set of tools for emitting Logs and Metrics.

 ### Loggregator API
 The Loggregator API (formerly known as Dropsonde) defines an envelope structure which packages logs and metrics in a common format for distribution throughout Loggregator.
-See the [Loggregator API README]() for more details.
+See the [Loggregator API README](https://github.com/cloudfoundry/loggregator-api/README.md) for more details.

 ### Including Metron
 Metron listens on both UDP and gRPC endpoints for multiple versions of Loggregator API which it forwards onto the Firehose.
-To include Metron in your component or deployment see the [Settup up Metron README]().
+To include Metron in your component or deployment see the [Settup up Metron README](src/metron/README.md).

 ### Statsd-injector
 The statsd-injector is a companion component to Metron and allows use of the statsd metric aggregator format.
-For more see the [stats-d-injector README]().
+For more see the [stats-d-injector README](https://github.com/cloudfoundry/statsd-injector/README.md).

 ### Syslog Release
 For some components (such as UAA) it makes sense to route logs separate from the Firehose.
 The syslog release using rsyslog to accomplish this.
-For more information see the [syslog-release README]() (note this release is maintianed by the bosh team).
+For more information see the [syslog-release README](https://github.com/cloudfoundry/syslog-release/README.md) (note this release is maintianed by the bosh team).

 ### Bosh HM Forwarder
 The bosh-HM Forwarder allows operators to capture health metrics from the Bosh Director through the Firehose.
-For more information see the [boshhmforwarder README]().
+For more information see the [bosh-hm-forwarder README](https://github.com/cloudfoundry/bosh-hm-forwarder/README.md).

 ## Tools for Testing and Monitoring Loggregator
 ### Tools
 Loggregator provides a set of tools written in golang for testing the performance and efficacy of your loggregator installation.
 These tools emit logs and metrics in a controlled fashion.
-For more information see the [Loggregator tools README]().
+For more information see the [Loggregator tools README](docs/loggregator-tools.md).

 ### Health Nozzle
 The Loggregator Team is currently proposing supporting a nozzle which aggregates health metrics across various Loggregator releases to monitor, ingress, egress, and loss within the Loggregator system.
-See the [Health Nozzle Feature Proposal]() for more detials.
+See the [Health Nozzle Feature Proposal](https://docs.google.com/document/d/1rqlSDssaNk7B9TUmHhjUsn1-FeUNX8odslc-T_3ixck/edit) for more detials.

 ## More Resources and Documentation
 ### Cloud Foundry Docs